-The tax authorities have assessed income tax returns of the Company through 2013.
-The Company has applied for administrative appeals of the tax returns of 2012, 2011, 2010, 2009 and 2008, and the original subsidiary of Ralink Technology Corp. prior merged into MTK, has applied for administrative appeals of the tax returns of 2013.
+The tax authorities have assessed income tax returns of the Company through 2015.
+The Company has applied for administrative appeals of the tax returns of 2015, 2014, 2012, 2011, 2010, 2009 and 2008, and the previous subsidiary of Ralink Technology Corp. has applied for administrative appeals of the tax returns of 2013.
 The Company disagreed with the decision made in the tax assessment notices.
 The Company has paid in full the additional taxes assessed by the tax authorities.

-(25) Earnings per share
+(24) Earnings per share